AswinBarath/Dynamic-Programming/README.md

 - Example: `coins = [1, 2, 3]		target = 5`
 - We can only use the coins 0 or 1 times (0/1 Knapsack)
+- The goal of the problem is to sum up for the target value
 - We have 2 parameters which are coins & target, hence it's 2-D memoization/cache

 | \ | Target | 5 | 4 | 3 | 2 | 1 | 0 |